KauzClay/docs-tap/supply-chain/platform-engineering/how-to/installing-supply-chain/install-authoring-profile.hbs.md

-# Install Tanzu Supply Chain with the authoring profile (recommended)
+# Install Tanzu Supply Chain with the authoring profile

-This topic describes the recommended method for installing Tanzu Supply Chain using the Authoring profile (beta).
+This topic describes the recommended method for installing Tanzu Supply Chain, which is by using the Authoring profile (beta).
 This profile installs all the required packages.

 {{> 'partials/supply-chain/beta-banner' }}